Elijah Cummings: Personal life

 Cummings lived in the Madison Park community in Baltimore and was an active member of the New Psalmist Baptist Church.
 He married Joyce Matthews, with whom he had a daughter, Jennifer J. Cummings.
 He had a son and a daughter, Adia Cummings, from other relationships.
 He married Maya Rockeymoore Cummings in 2009, who was elected chairwoman of the Maryland Democratic Party in December 2018.

 In June 2011, his nephew Christopher Cummings, son of his brother James, was murdered at his off-campus house near Old Dominion University in Norfolk, Virginia, where he was a student.
-On August 12, 2021, Norfolk Police charged four individuals with the murder of Christopher Cummings.
+On August 12, 2021, Norfolk Police charged four men with the murder.

 Cummings underwent surgery to repair his aortic valve in May 2017 and was absent from Capitol Hill for two months.
 In July 2017, he developed a surgery-related infection but returned to work.
 Cummings was later hospitalized for a knee infection.

 Cummings was diagnosed with a rare form of cancer called thymic carcinoma in 1994 while serving as a member of the Maryland House of Delegates.
 It was revealed in November 2019 that Cummings had lived with the cancer for 25 years, though it was not stated as the cause of death.

 Death

 Elijah Cummings died on October 17, 2019, at Johns Hopkins Hospital at the age of 68 from "complications concerning longstanding health challenges", his spokeswoman stated.
 Before his funeral service on October 25 at Baltimore's New Psalmist Baptist Church, where he was a member for 40 years, Cummings lay in state at the U.S. Capitol Building's Statuary Hall on October 24.

 Cummings is the first African American lawmaker to achieve the honor of lying in state at the nation's Capitol.
-Prior to his death, the most recent people to lie in state were former Senator John McCain and former President George H. W. Bush.
+Prior to his death, the most recent people to lie in state were former senator John McCain and former president George H. W. Bush.
 Following a state funeral which was attended by family and members of Congress, thousands of public mourners were seen entering the U.S. Capitol to see his casket and received greetings from his widow, Maya Rockeymoore-Cummings.
 His casket departed from the U.S. Capitol at around 8:35 p.m.

 On October 25, 2019, the official funeral for Cummings was held at the New Psalmist Baptist Church in Baltimore.
 Many political figures of the Democratic Party, including former Presidents Barack Obama and Bill Clinton, former Secretary of State Hillary Clinton, House Speaker Nancy Pelosi, Joe Biden, John Lewis, Amy Klobuchar, Elizabeth Warren, Alexandria Ocasio-Cortez, and his predecessor Kweisi Mfume (who then became his successor) attended the funeral service.
+His friend and long time pastor Bishop Walter S. Thomas, Sr. performed the eulogy.

 Political positions

 Healthcare

-Representative Cummings was in favor of single-payer healthcare.
-While he supported The Affordable Care Act, he believed the legislation should have added a public option.
+Cummings was in favor of single-payer healthcare.
+While he supported the Affordable Care Act, he believed that the legislation should have added a public option.